Tech-at-DU/SPD-1.5-Engineering-Careers-2/README.md

 [Here are the requirements](https://docs.google.com/document/d/1F3LByW-A1pSpviBL4g3u9VMVuoUjxi1dUmOC_Sczg2U/edit) for the take home interview project.

+### MVP due June 25th
+MVP for iOS and Web products:
+- one functional and live feature

+MVP for a DS project means:
+- You've got your data set
+- You've cleaned it and have some initial analysis
+- If you are doing a DS-based product (not analysis) then MVP means a proof of concept.

+**Evaluation:**
+Link to live functional app or repo with the DS content listed above

 ### Final Project (will be assigned later)
 Complete one of the following three:
 - Complete the Y Combinator Application (1000 words min)